 Starring Amanda Seyfried and Gary Oldman.
 Rated PG.

 You may have seen the recent episode of Conan where Conan O’Brien proposed that the U.S.’s color-coded “terror alert” system be replaced by one that uses varying degrees of Nicolas Cage’s overacting to show Americans when to panic.
-If this new system ever got to the stage where Cage, in
+If this new system ever got to the stage where Cage, in The Wicker Man, freaks out from bees stinging his face, you’d know it was 9/11 time.

 Judging by his over-the-top turn in the B.C.–shot Red Riding Hood, Gary Oldman might soon be relieving Cage as Hollywood’s go-to-guy for thick slices of ham.
 I never thought he’d top his overwrought performance as an exorcising rabbi in 2009’s schlocky The Unborn, but there he is, traipsing around in a purple velvet robe hollering “Your very souls are in danger!”.
 It’s enough to make you smash open your VHS copy of Sid & Nancy and strangle yourself with its worn-out tape.